Reviews You Can Rely On

 Features

-The console is home to two speakers, a small fan, quick access controls for incline and speed, and dual recesses for water bottles.
-Handlebars that uniquely turn upwards extend from the console's center with Quick Dial controls that we find exceptionally user-friendly.
-The right dial rolls forward to increase speed and back to decrease speed, and the left rolls forward to go uphill and back to go downhill.
+The console has two speakers, a small fan, quick access controls for incline and speed, and dual recesses for water bottles.
+Handlebars that uniquely turn upwards extend from the console's center with Quick Dial controls that I found exceptionally user-friendly.
+The right dial rolls forward to increase speed and back to decrease speed, and the left rolls forward to increase the incline and back to decrease the incline.
 This feature makes adjustments intuitive and prevents you from having to push buttons repeatedly.
 Additionally, the handlebar has contacts that measure your pulse with just a light grip.
 Tablets can be stowed high in line with your gaze or lower over the 8.25" LED screen.
 When using an integrated app, all of the info on the treadmill's display will show up in the app, so covering it doesn't deprive you of any pertinent information.
 The remainder of the console is smooth and easy to wipe down post-workout.

 Making adjustments to speed or incline couldn't have been easier.